GPlates/new-gplates-website/src/pages/docs/user-manual/MotionPaths.md

 5 Exporting motion paths
 ======================

-Reconstructed motion path geometries can be exported to GMT and ESRI Shapefile format.
+Reconstructed motion path geometries can be exported to GMT, Shapefiles, OGR-GMT, and GeoJSON formats.
 To export motion paths, select **Export…** from the **Reconstruction** menu.
-After selecting **Add**, you can select Motion Paths as the export data type.
+After selecting **Add Export...**, you can select Motion Paths as the export data type.

 ![](screenshots/MotionPathExport.win32.png)